secretnodes/secretnodes.org/docs/misc/community-first-approach.md

 **Collaborative vs Transactional**

-When submitting proposals that include allocation requests we intend to release all information (including budgets) during the off-chain discussions.
-After collaborating with the community to make any relevant or needed changes from feedback, we will put the final proposal on chain.
-The intnet of this is to ensure the process remains a collaborative effort with the community vs merely being a request for payment.
+When submitting proposals we intend to release all information (including budgets) during the off-chain discussions.
+After collaborating with the community to make any relevant or needed changes from feedback, we will put the final proposal on-chain.
+The intent of this is to ensure the process remains a collaborative effort with the community vs a transactional experience.

 **Reasoning**